-In a world that’s constantly being developed, exploited and urbanized, fortunately Kadavu has been left behind: the land and its people remain pure and relatively unaffected by the changes occurring around them.
+In a world that’s constantly being developed, exploited and urbanized, fortunately Kadavu has been left behind.
+The land and its people remain pure and relatively unaffected by the changes occurring around them.

 It’s a place where preservation of the Fijian culture is vitally important – and at Matava Resort you’ll have a unique insight into traditional practices and rituals that still play a part in everyday life.

-It should be noted that the mix looks rather unappetising.
-At some point in your stay, you’ll undoubtedly be offered a bilo (or cup) either at the resort or during a village visit.
+You will undoubtedly be offered a bilo (or cup) either at the resort or during a village visit.
 We suggest you should try at least one!

 Sample a delicious ‘lovo’ feast, an authentic Fijian meal steamed in an oven pit over hot stones.
 Join a local medicine man on a plantation walk and learn the therapeutic uses and healing properties of locally grown plants.

 The local village performs a meke for guests of the resort upon request.
 A meke is a ceremony of traditional songs, music and dance often unique to a particular village.
 The performers may be school children or the village women’s group.
 Usually most of the village attends, offering encouragement to their friends, joining in the fun and providing for a real cultural exchange.